pytools4dart/pytools4dart/docs/user_guides/11_DART_bugs.md

 This section aims at listing the bugs that were noticed with DART, solved or not.

 ## current bugs
 In parenthesis is the DART version on which it has been observed.

+* (v1083) pytools4dart executed on headless server (i.e. without display) leads to an error:

+    `Exception in thread "main" java.awt.AWTError: Can't connect to X11 window server using ':0' as the value of the DISPLAY variable.`

+     The solution is to activate awt headless:

+     `ls ~/DART/tools/linux/*.sh | xargs sed -i 's#$DART_HOME/bin/jre/bin/java#$DART_HOME/bin/jre/bin/java -Djava.awt.headless=true#g'`

 * (v1083) column order is important in database imports.
 As an example, 2D-LAM_xxx.txt must have columns 'wavelength', 'reflectance', 'direct transmittance', 'diffuse transmittance' in this order, otherwise the data is wrongly interpreted, and makes wrong simulations in flux-tracking and lidar,